Maurice de Gandillac

 Maurice de Gandillac (/fr/; 14 February 1906 – 18 April 2006) was a French philosopher.
 He was born in Koléa, French Algeria and died in Neuilly-sur-Seine, France.

-He wrote his thesis under Étienne Gilson on the Renaissance philosopher Nicholas of Cusa.
-In 1946 he was appointed professor in the history of medieval and Renaissance philosophy at the Sorbonne.
+He studied at the École Normale Supérieure and wrote his doctoral thesis at the Sorbonne under Étienne Gilson on the Renaissance philosopher Nicholas of Cusa.

-He supervised the doctoral dissertations of numerous students, including Louis Althusser, Jean-François Lyotard, Gilles Deleuze, Michel Foucault, and Jacques Derrida.
+In 1946, he was appointed professor in the history of medieval and Renaissance philosophy at the Sorbonne.
+He supervised (or examined) the doctoral dissertations of numerous students, including Kostas Axelos, Gilles Deleuze, Jacques Derrida, and Michel Foucault.
+He also taught Louis Althusser and Jean-François Lyotard.